raed667/dinero/README.md

 }
 ```

-## ✌️ Disclaimer
+## 🦀 Disclaimer

 I'm using this project to learn about Rust.
 And I'm working my way through the language and the ecosystem.

-Consider the current version of the project **unstable**.
+Consider the current version of Dinero **unstable**.
+There will _definitely_ be breaking changes.

 ## 📜 License

 [MIT](LICENSE)

----